 Why are grocery prices so high right now?

-Even when certain grocery items are marked up to the fullest, there are ways to save if you’re careful with your planning and shopping.
+But even when certain grocery items are marked up to the fullest, there are ways to save if you’re careful with your planning and shopping.
 Below you’ll find 50 tips for how to save money on groceries—and trust us, some of these grocery store secrets will really come in handy.
-For more tips on how to save money, check out ways to lower your monthly bills, monthly bills you can negotiate and bills you shouldn’t put on autopsy, easy ways to save $20 a day, and even how to get free stuff almost anywhere.
+For more tips on how to save money, check out ways to lower your monthly bills, monthly bills you can negotiate, bills you shouldn’t put on autopsy, easy ways to save $20 a day, and even how to get free stuff almost anywhere.

 1. Shop your pantry